 Strategies for Minimising Inheritance Tax Liability

-- Make lifetime gifts to beneficiaries.
+- Make lifetime gifts to beneficiaries and start the seven-year clock.

 Trusts and Their Uses